SchweizerischeBundesbahnen/BCNFStar/README.md

 ### Redis

 Since metanome jobs might take a lot of time and resources, we queue them.
 This requires running a [Redis](https://redis.io/) instance for storing the queue through server restarts, which can be obtained from many standard pacakge managers on Unix or from a [tarball](https://redis.io/download).
 On Windows, you can use [this download](https://github.com/zkteco-home/redis-windows).
-If you host Redis on a different machine or change its config, you may pass a REDIS_URL environment variable following [this standard](https://metacpan.org/pod/URI::redis)
+If you host Redis on a different machine or change its config, you may pass REDIS_HOST and REDIS_PORT env variables.

 ## Development